Synnotech-AG/Synnotech.Migrations/Code/src/Synnotech.Migrations.RavenDB/readme.md

 ## Set Up in ASP.NET Core Apps

-If you write an ASP.NET Core app, you can simply call `AddSynnotechMigration` in `Startup.ConfigureService`:
+If you write an ASP.NET Core app, you can simply call `AddSynnotechMigrations` in `Startup.ConfigureService`:

 ```csharp
 public sealed class Startup